priyankara88/imagerasterweb/README.md

 ## Install Dependencies

-Navigate into your project directory and install the necessary dependencies:
+Navigate into your project directory and install the necessary dependencies

 - cd imgerasterapp
 - npm install

 ## Choose a Vite Plugin for Fast Refresh

-Vite offers two plugins to enable Fast Refresh in React, which allows components to update without a full reload:
+Vite offers two plugins to enable Fast Refresh in React, which allows components to update without a full reload

-Option 1: Babel Plugin – This is the default plugin and uses Babel:
+Option 1: Babel Plugin – This is the default plugin and uses Babel

 - npm install @vitejs/plugin-react

-Option 2: SWC Plugin – Uses SWC (a fast alternative to Babel) and can handle large projects more efficiently:
+Option 2: SWC Plugin – Uses SWC (a fast alternative to Babel) and can handle large projects more efficiently

 - npm install @vitejs/plugin-react-swc

 ## 1. Install Tailwind CSS via npm

-In your project directory, install Tailwind CSS and its necessary dependencies:
+In your project directory, install Tailwind CSS and its necessary dependencies

 - npm install -D tailwindcss postcss autoprefixer Then, initialize the Tailwind CSS configuration files: